-Any relationship in which one person obliges himself or herself to provide any form of service to another in exchange for remuneration and under the direction or supervision of the latter is considered to be an employment contract and, as such, subject to the provisions of the Labor Code.
+Any relationship by which a person is obliged to provide a service to another under the orders or suspervision of the latter, in exchange for a remuneration, is considered an employment contract, and, as such, subject to the provisions of the Labor Code.
 Company managers as well as workers are considered employees under Dominican labor laws.